jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

 ### Kubernetes deployment

 The different API management services run in OpenShift and can ensure the high availability of each of the components.
+The diagram below illustrates

 ## Integration with messaging definition